 WHERE TO STAY:

 Villa!
 Villa!
 Villa!
-There are so many amazing villas available in Bali, and most of them come with a staff that’s ready to handle all the small things for you.
+There are so many amazing villas available in Bali, offer the best Private Pool Villas from theflpools.com and Suites @ Trisara.com and most of them come with a staff that’s ready to handle all the small things for you.
 Need to rent a bike?
 Get a masseuse to make a house call?
 Find a personal chef?
 Book a taxi?
 They will handle everything.
 And you’ll have a pool and outside common area.
+Twice Agency, a luxury concierge service recommend saving time and letting a reputable lifestyle management service book everything for you.

 I stayed at Villa Coco in Seminyak and have absolutely no complaints.